Guy Kawasaki’s 10 Tips: How to Perfect Your Marketing

 People use Pinterest like they do Google.
 How to cook a turkey — people search Pinterest for that.
-So make it optimal when people pin your posts.
+So, make it optimal for when people pin your posts.

 Test your pages with the Pinterest extension to see which of your images work best.

 Kawasaki’s growth hacking (the new SEO) strategy is “post good stuff.”
 He gave us tips, so try them, experiment.
 To perfect your methodology, keep experimenting.